-Greenbelt Alliance is excited to endorse Belmont’s Firehouse Square residential project!
+Update: Greenbelt Alliance is thrilled that Belmont’s City Council approved the Firehouse Square residential project!
 This project will make 80% of its units affordable for low- and extremely-low income households.

 The 81-unit residential development, on the site of a long-vacant and currently unusable firehouse building, meets Greenbelt Alliance’s strict endorsement criteria for sustainable urban development.

 In addition to its commitment to affordability, which will be supported by public financing from the County of San Mateo, the City of Belmont, and potential State funding, the project is being designed to meet the rigorous environmental standards of Build It Green’s gold program.
 These include low-impact development techniques like the use of drought-tolerant landscaping, greywater reuse, rooftop solar energy panels, and permeable paving.
 In a nod to its historical location, the project intends to incorporate the façade of the old vacant fire station building into the design of the affordable apartment building.